ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 following considerations:

 - **KeyCreateImportAccess policies do not affect keys that existed prior to policy creation.**
-  KeyCreateImportAccess policies only affects Key Protect requests that are sent after the policy is set.
+  KeyCreateImportAccess policies only affect Key Protect requests that are sent after the policy is set.
 You will still have access to all keys that existed in your Key Protect instance prior to policy creation.

 - **KeyCreateImportAccess policies can affect your keys across various key actions.**
   The `enforce_token` attribute will affect imported keys during creation, rotation, and restoration.
 The `create_root_key`, `import_root_key`,